v-like-engine/segmentuki/README.md

 Links listed lead to research papers with concept descriptions and are elaborated more below in this documentation.

->**Note:** Architectures of the systems above are a subject to change and set up to achieve better understanding of segmentation maps inside the models.

 ## Key concepts of the project
 The main so-to-say USP of SegmentUKI is to provide real knowledgeable imaging via segmentation map understanding.
 Understanding of segmentation maps includes the following parts: